 - The Christ Window, illustrating the life of Jesus

-Chagall’s Windows in Reims Cathedral France (1974)
+Marc Chagall Reims Cathedral Stained Glass Windows, France (1974)

 The Gothic Notre-Dame de Reims Cathedral has always dominated the city of Reims.
 This massive, majestic, medieval church took over three hundred years to build (between 1211 and 1516).
 It was the epicenter of medieval French Catholic life.
 It was here in this church where French Kings were crowned.